 Hödl was brought into the Hertha setup because of his experience and expertise in training and recovery management and performance monitoring.
-From the beginning, he has been the direct contact between the academy and the first team, working with Henrik Kuchno (Athletic Trainer, Hertha BSC first team).
-The Hertha first team has been relying on support from Firstbeat Sports features for almost four years.
-Last year, internal load monitoring was expanded to include the academy.
+From the beginning, he has been the direct contact between the academy and the first team.
+The Hertha first team has been relying on support from Firstbeat Sports features for over 6 years.
+In year 2019 internal load monitoring was expanded to include the academy.
 Coaches working with the senior and junior teams access Firstbeat’s performance monitoring data through an API integration with the SAP sports team management software.

 Working with the next generation brings its own special challenges.
 “In soccer, everyone would like to see special types of players and characters.
 These are, of course, sometimes very ‘creative’ in daily training,” says Hödl with a wink.